akbence/spring-boot-learner/README.md

 ## Lecture 8
 JPA Data Modeling with Spring and Hibernate

-## Lecture 9 - Skipped
+## Lecture 9
 Project Lombok.
-As I already know what is that, I skipped this section.
+Refactoring the Lecture8 app using these features.

 ## Lecture 10
 Testing Spring Framework applications